Now accepting applications for 2017 Engaged Cornell grant opportunities.

 - opportunities that promote access for all Cornell undergraduates.

 The Engaged Faculty Research Grants support faculty-led research on topics relevant to the program and mission of Engaged Cornell.
 Proposals may be submitted by researchers and scholars (faculty or academic staff) in any field of study.
-Application deadline is February 1, 2017.
+The 2017 application deadline has passed.

 Engaged Research Grants for Faculty are intended to support: